EndPointCorp/end-point-blog/2016/07/07/scrape-web-content-with-php-no-api-no.html.md

 A PHP object was just created with the YouTube page structure.

 Look at the YouTube page structure to find a repeating structure for a list of videos.
-It's best to use Chrome developer tools and its HTML browser.
-At the time of writing this post (it can change in the future of course) it's:
+It’s best to use Chrome developer tools and its HTML browser.
+At the time of writing this post (it can change in the future of course) it’s:

 ```html
 <ul class="expanded-shelf-content-list has-multiple-items">